Disney Legendsby christophershobris | created - 31 Oct 2016 | updated - 31 Oct 2016 | Public

 Composed music for Disney during the Renaissance for films like The Little Mermaid, Aladdin, Beauty and the Beast, and Hunchback of Notre Dame 3 of them resulted in Oscar wins.

-Ollie Johnston was born on October 31, 1912 in Palo Alto, California, USA as Oliver Martin Johnston Jr. He is known for his work on The Iron Giant (1999), The Incredibles (2004) and Mary Poppins (1964).
+Ollie Johnston was born on October 31, 1912 in Palo Alto, California, USA as Oliver Martin Johnston Jr. He is known for his work on The Incredibles (2004), The Iron Giant (1999) and Mary Poppins (1964).
 He was married to Marie E. Johnston.
 He died on April 14, 2008 in Sequim, Washington, USA.

 One of the famous animators known as the Nine Old Men.

 Kathryn Beaumont was just ten years old when she was chosen for the voice of Alice, in Disney's animated version of the classic children's tale, Alice in Wonderland (1951).
 Walt Disney was so impressed with Kathryn's long curly blonde hair, sparkling eyes and acting ability, that he chose her as ...